AnimeNL/volunteer-portal-api/api/content/stewards.team/registration/2023-regular/index.md

-Stewards are the hosts of our festival, the first line of defense when trouble arises.
+Stewards are the first line of our defense when trouble arises, and often among the first people approached by our visitors in case of questions or need.
 If you're eager to help out with crowd management, safety checks, escorting special guests and assisting our security and first aid teams, then we are looking for **you**!

 ## What is expected of you?

-  * You're at least 18 years of age during AnimeCon 2022 (June 9-11), and are able to communicate clearly in both Dutch and English.
+  * You're at least 18 years of age during AnimeCon 2023 (June 9-11), and are able to communicate clearly in both Dutch and English.

   * You're able to be present at the [Broodfabriek](https://de-broodfabriek.nl/) in Rijswijk from